Andres04Machado/NFL_Defense/README.md

 - [7.
 Conclusion](#7-conclusion)
 - [8.
 Future Work](#8-future-work)

+To see R script visit the [code](https://github.com/Andres04Machado/NFL_Defense/tree/main/code) folder.
+To see the individual plots that are shown below visit the [plots](https://github.com/Andres04Machado/NFL_Defense/tree/main/plots) folder.

 # Research Question:
 **How do specific defense statistics correlate with NFL teams' final standings in the regular season standings?**